Combatting the "CSI Effect"

 In the case of DNA and fingerprints, matches can only be located if there is already data on file.
 No comprehensive database exists containing the DNA profiles of everyone in the country.
 In fact, little more than 3 percent of the population has DNA profiles on file.

-The numbers of fingerprint records are significantly larger, but still nowhere near the numbers required to replicate the speed and efficiency of identifying suspects that is portrayed on television.
+The numbers of fingerprint records are significantly larger, but still nowhere near the numbers required to replicate the speed and efficiency of identifying suspects that are portrayed on television.

 Typically, in order to perform an analysis, investigators must already have a suspect in mind and request a DNA or fingerprint sample from him.
 This is sometimes easier said than done, because taking DNA is considered a seizure, with all of the Fourth Amendment protections that go with it.
 If a subject refuses to provide a sample, a search warrant will be required.